raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_41.jpg)

 1. Remove a grommet from the side of the housing opposite the Raspberry Pi's Ethernet port.
-Cut two circles from the grommet and then thread it over your Ethernet cable along with a large fixing assembly.
+Cut two circles from the grommet and then thread it over your Ethernet cable (not included) along with a large fixing assembly.
+You may find the Ethernet cable hard to fit through the fixing.
+If so, you can carefully trim material from the sides of the Ethernet cable with a sharp scalpel until it will fit through, being careful not to cut any of the cables.

 	![](images/build_42.jpg)